iamraj-patel/iamraj-patel/README.md

 ## 🚀 About Me

-I'm an Infrastructure Managed Services Senior Analyst with experience supporting enterprise environments and building automation solutions that improve operational efficiency.
+Infrastructure professional with hands-on experience supporting enterprise environments and building automation solutions that increase efficiency and reduce operational overhead.

-### Current Areas of Expertise
+### Areas of Expertise

 ✅ Windows Server Administration